Global well-posedness of the 4-d energy-critical stochastic nonlinear Schr\"{o}dinger equations with non-vanishing boundary condition: Introduction

-where we continue to denote $E(v^*+1)$ by $E(u)$ for simplicity.
+\noi where we continue to denote $E(v^*+1)$ by $E(u)$ for simplicity.
 It is in this form where we shall establish an a priori bound on the energy of solutions to \eqref{SNLS}, as seen in Proposition \ref{Pro:Bound-Ham}.
-To actually construct a global-in-time solution, we go one step further and subtract $\Psi$ from $v^*$.
+To actually construct a global-in-time solution, we go one step further and subtract $\Psi$ from $v^*$, which is usually refer to \emph{Da Prato-Debussche trick} in the stochastic analysis.
 Write $v := u -1- \Psi$, where $v$ satisfies